Your Guide to the Socket Bone Graft Procedure

 Xenografts, typically derived from bovine sources, provide an excellent, slow-resorbing scaffold for new bone to grow on.
 Finally, synthetic materials (alloplasts) are constantly evolving, with options like bioactive glass showing great promise.
 These advancements in bone grafting can actively stimulate the body’s own bone-forming cells.
 There is no single “best” material; your selection will depend on the specific case, healing goals, and your clinical experience.

-When Should You Perform Socket Grafting?
+When Should You Perform a Socket Bone Graft?

 Deciding when to perform a socket graft is a critical judgment call that directly impacts the long-term success of a future implant.
 While every case is unique, understanding the principles of timing and patient assessment will guide you toward predictable, high-quality outcomes.
 The key is to think ahead, preserving the foundational bone structure from the moment of extraction to set your patient up for a stable and lasting restoration.
 This proactive approach not only simplifies the future implant placement but also ensures the esthetic and functional results your patients expect.